gustavo-dm95/hdmartinezcom/content/pages/about.md

 ---
 title: About Us
-subtitle: This is a short page about me and my work.
+subtitle: Este es un espacio a cerca de nosotros y nuestro trabajo.
 img_path: images/about.jpg
 img_alt: Portrait of a man with beard and mustache
 seo:
   title: About Me
-  description: This is the about me page
+  description: This is the about us page
   extra:
     - name: 'og:type'
       value: website